science of happiness | dopamine | wellbeing blog

 When you have a desire, you usually try to pursue it.
 But if you won’t achieve your goal after making several attempts, it is natural to give up.

-For example, if you are making efforts at work but they are overlooked, and you don’t receive the acknowledgment that you desire, it can reduce your motivation, and after a while, you may even change the job and the company.
+For example, if you make efforts at work but they go overlooked, and you don’t receive the acknowledgment you desire, it can reduce your motivation, and after a while, you may even change jobs or companies.

 If you are trying to lose weight by controlling your eating behavior and exercising but don’t see results, giving up your diet and exercise is natural.